Chemistry of Earth Processes Literature Review

 Interpretation

-Interpretation is the process of drawing conclusions from the data analysis.
-Interpretation involves identifying trends, patterns, and relationships in the data.
-It also involves making inferences about the underlying processes that produced the data.
+Interpretation draws conclusions from data analysis.
+This involves identifying trends, patterns, and relationships, and making inferences about the underlying processes.

 Applications